sheldonucr/ucr-eecs168-lab/lab3/README.md

 ### Next lab

-In lab 4 (last one), you will full chip design.
+In lab 4 (last one), you will do full chip design.